favour60/Media-Analysis/README.md

 WHERE Project3.dbo.movie_box_office_data$.[Production Budget ($)] IS NULL
 ```

 - ***Inconsistent labels***; I also identified inconsistencies in the gender labels.
-To resolve this, I used the UPDATE statement in SQL to standardize gender entries (e.g. ensuring all values consistently reflected "Male" or "Female")
+To resolve this, I used the UPDATE statement in SQL to standardize gender entries (e.g. ensuring all values consistently reflected "Male" or "Female").
 ``` SQL
  ----STANDARDISING INCONSISTENT ROWS AND UPDATING THE ROWS-------------
 ---M to Male